SamuelWang/goauth-server/README.md

-# goauth-api
+# goauth-server

-A Golang API service of the auth platform.
+A Golang service of the auth platform.

 ## Technologies Used